Sample-Specific Debiasing for Better Image-Text Models: Conclusion

 \section{Conclusion}

 We present a debiased contrastive learning framework that accommodates arbitrary class distributions and mitigates the impact of false negatives.
 We offer theoretical and empirical evidence for using accurate sample-specific class probabilities.
-We introduce a specific debiased contrastive objective that employs a language model to estimate the sentence likelihood as a proxy for the class probability.
-When applied to paired image-text data, our method outperforms state-of-the-art models on image classification, visual grounding, and cross-modal retrieval tasks.
+To this end, we introduce a specific debiased contrastive objective that employs a language model to estimate the sentence likelihood as a proxy for the class probability.
+When applied to paired image-text data, our method outperforms strong image-text models on image classification, visual grounding, and cross-modal retrieval tasks.

+\acks{This work was supported by NIH NIBIB NAC P41EB015902, Philips, Wistron, and MIT Lincoln Laboratory.
+We thank Neel Dey and Nalini Singh for proofreading and providing feedbacks on paper drafts.}